Find Trade Colleges

 Out-of-state tuition fees for undergraduate students at Victoria College are $5,112 per year.

-In addition to its great value ranking, Victoria College is in the top 20% of all schools on our Best Allied Health Professions Undergraduate Certificate Trade Schools in the Southwest Region list.
+Victoria College excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Allied Health Professions Undergraduate Certificate Trade Schools in the Southwest Region list.

 Read More…

-Houston Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
-It came in at #6 on the list.
-Located in the large city of Houston, Houston Community College is a public college with a fairly large student population.
+Houston Community College ranked #6 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in the Southwest Region list.
+Located in the city of Houston, Houston Community College is a public school with a very large student population.

-Out-of-state tuition fees for undergraduate students at Houston Community College are $5,460 per year.
+Houston Community College undergraduate students pay an average of $5,460 in tuition and fees each year.
 While working on their Undergraduate Certificate, allied health majors at Houston Community College accumulate an average of around $13,447 in student debt.

 Full Allied Health Professions at Houston Community College Report

-The average tuition and fees for an out-of-state undergraduate student at San Jacinto College are $5,040 a year.
+Out-of-state tuition fees for undergraduate students at San Jacinto College are $5,040 per year.
 After completing their Undergraduate Certificate, allied health graduates from San Jacinto College carry an average student debtload of $8,627.

 Full Allied Health Professions at San Jacinto Community College Report